September 8, 2025

 Yes!
 You can par-cook the bacon and thread the skewers a few hours in advance.
 Store them covered in the fridge and cook just before serving.

-Are these Maple Bacon Brussels Sprout Skewers gluten-free?
+Are these Harvest Maple Bacon Brussels Sprout Skewers gluten-free?

 Yes, this recipe is naturally gluten-free as long as you check that your bacon and maple syrup are certified gluten-free.